 Teachers may extend the learning by sending supplementary questions back via Seesaw.
 Equally, for children who have found a piece of learning difficult, the teacher can support or direct a Teaching assistant to support in a separate session.

 How will you work with me to help my child who needs additional support from adults at home to access remote education?

 We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils on an individual basis.

 If my child is not in school because they are self-isolating (but school is open for all as normal), how will their remote education differ from the approaches described above?

 Rather than a weekly ‘Home Learning Plan’, a series of links and activities will be put onto Seesaw as individual elements.
-These may not be exactly the same lessons as those being taught ins school, but will cover the same curriculum objectives.
+These may not be exactly the same lessons as those being taught in school, but will cover the same overall curriculum objectives.

 All children will be expected to continue with their learning remotely.
 The platform by which we share learning is called 'SEESAW'.
 This is where teachers:

 - upload learning content and links.

 - children can upload their learning for the teacher to review- in a variety of forms.